Planning-Inspectorate/applications-service/README.md

 The Node.js version in use should closely follow [what is supported by the Azure App Service runtime](https://github.com/Azure/app-service-linux-docs/blob/master/Runtime_Support/node_support.md).
 From time to time, it may be necessary to update Node.js version to a newer LTS release when support for the current version is ending.

+## Environment Setup

+Create a `.env` file in the applications service root folder `\`.
+Copy the variables from `.env.example` (in the same root folder).
+Speak to a colleague to get the actual variable values

 ## Running